 There are some definite advantages to growing fall and winter vegetables apart from the fact that they can provide you with a year-round supply of healthy, nutritional foods.
 During the off-season, pests are not nearly as prevalent as they are during spring and summer.
 You also won’t have to fight so hard to keep weeds out of your garden, because they are in decline through the fall and winter.

-Vegetables which grow well in fall and winter
+Vegetables that grow well in fall and winter

 Just because the summer sun has disappeared, it doesn’t mean that your gardening activity should cease for the year.
 Some of the best vegetables fare well in fall, for instance beets, broccoli, lettuce, cabbage, turnips, and others.
 In the wintertime, you’ll have no trouble producing garlic, leeks, onions, radishes, peas, potatoes, chard, spinach, rhubarb, and kale.
 Many leafy greens will thrive during winter as long as you provide them with the proper growing conditions described below.

 Requirements for growing fall/winter vegetables

 One of the first requirements for planting fall/winter vegetables is that you need to know how long it takes a plant to mature so it’s harvestable.
 For instance, spinach takes roughly 28 days to reach maturity so when your first frost typically arrives at around October 15, you would need to plant your spinach somewhere during the first week in September to give it ample time to grow.

 You’ll have to strategize so as to make use of available sunlight in fall and winter, which means you should pull your row covers off even in very cold temperatures, in order to maximize sunlight usage.
 Planning for sufficient water may also be a challenge, especially in temperatures which are below freezing.
 However, this will be essential regardless of the temperature, so make sure you have some way of delivering an adequate water supply to your plants, even during extreme cold.